-There are many Content Management Systems (CMSs) available today, and very few websites are built without one.
-A CMS allows anyone the ability to easily make updates to website content without any programming training.
-If you’ve been tasked with managing your firm’s website and have used a few CMSs, you know there are a few similarities, many differences, and some are a lot more user-friendly than others.
+There are many Content Management Systems (CMSs) available today, and most websites use one.
+A CMS allows anyone the ability to make updates to website content, easily, without any programming training.
+If you’ve been tasked with managing your firm’s website and have used a few CMSs, you know there are some similarities and differences, and some CMSs are more user-friendly than others.

 When we begin discussing a website project with our clients they often ask which CMS we recommend.
 CMSs typically fall into one of two categories: Proprietary or Open Source.
 We have created websites using both.
 Here are a few of the main pros and cons for you to consider: